remidoumenc-eaton/import_yocto_bm/README.md

 Use the `--no_cve_check` option to skip the patched CVE identification and update of CVE status in the Black Duck project.

-Use the `--ignore_layer_list` option to ignore the unwanted layers from the Black Duck project. (see IGNORE UNWANTED LAYERS below).
+Use the `--ignore_layer_regex` option to ignore the unwanted recipes from the Black Duck project. (see IGNORE UNWANTED LAYERS below).

 # PRECONFIGURATION